 After Anna’s death, martial law was enforced and all public meetings declared illegal.
 Undeterred, the women continued to strike in LoPizzo’s memory.
 A month later, in a milestone victory, they won their wage increases.
 But within a few years, most of the gains achieved by the workers were lost while Lawrence residents distanced themselves from the memory of the strike.
 With the outbreak of World War I, government agents rounded up, jailed, and deported IWW members for advocating supposedly unpatriotic ideologies such as peace and better wages.
 Fear of association with the IWW and being branded anti-American lingered long in Lawrence, even after the textile industry had vanished.

-A century has passed since the Bread and Roses Strike, but how much has really changed?
+Just over a century has passed since the Bread and Roses Strike, but how much has really changed?
 Low-waged migrant workers remain the most vulnerable and exploited, while economic growth is still powered and largely consumed by the wealthy few.
 Moreover, with the shift in labour from industry to service, a new kind of “white collar” oppression has emerged.
 In the past two decades, management has re-asserted dictatorial powers while neo-liberalism has waged an all-out attack on unionisation.
 The result is that today in the US and UK, unions represent barely 10% of the workforce with grim consequences: “Draw one line on a graph charting the decline in union membership, then superimpose a second line charting the decline in [workers'] income share,” writes Timothy Noah – author of The Great Divergence, “and you will find that the two lines are nearly identical.”

 As for Anna LoPizzo, for 88 years after her death, she languished in an unmarked pauper’s grave – her martyrdom systematically erased from collective memory – until in 2000 a Massachusetts businessman set about getting a headstone made.
 Men and women like Anna fought and died for humble workers’ rights only for their 21st-century descendants to live under corporate-driven, politically-dominant plutonomies hellbent on hoarding every last crumb.
 It’s high time for a reinvigorated labour movement to once and for all redress the social order.